gscales/Exch-Rest/Getting-Started-Guide.md

 	Import-Module -Name Exch-Rest

-## Connecting and Authenticatng ##
+## Connecting and Authenticating ##

-To connect to a Mailbox which will start the authentication proces that will allows you to then use the rest of the function defined in the module use the following
+To connect to a Mailbox which will start the authentication proces that will allows you to then use the rest of the cmdlets defined in the module use the following

     Connect-EXRMailbox -Mailbox gscales@datarumble.com

 #### Application registration
 The Office 365 / Exchange 2016 REST API uses OAuth 2.0 to authenticate users.
 This means that people using your app do not need to give you their username/password.
-Instead, they authenticate against a central authentication system (e.g. Azure AD, Active Directory) and get back a token.
-They can then give your application permission to use that token to do a limited number of things for a specific period of time.
+Instead, they authenticate against a central authentication system (e.g. Azure AD, Active Directory) and you get back a token.
+You can then give your application permission to use that token to do a limited number of things for a specific period of time.

 However, to use OAuth tokens you must register an application in Azure before you can use the Exch-Rest functions.

-You have two options when it comes to doing this, the most secure option is to register your own Application and assign just the permissions (or Grants) you want the App to have based on what data you want to access using the module.
-The other option is to use one of the default Application registration that have been registed for use in in a Tenant that is owned by the modules Author Glen Scales, if no ApplicationId is specified when using Connect-exrMailbox a menu will be presented with the different Application Registration and the permissions that thoses registration will need if used. eg
+You have two options when it comes to doing this, the most secure option is to register your own Application and assign just the permissions (or Permission Grants) you want the Module cmdlets to have based on what data you want to access using the module.
+The other option is to use one of the default Application registrations that have been registed for use in a Tenant that is owned by the modules Author Glen Scales, if no ClientId is specified when using Connect-exrMailbox a menu will be presented with the different Application Registration options and the permissions that thoses registration will need if used. eg

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/MenuCaptureGettingStarted.PNG)